-make the determination before the proposal due date or is unable to make the determination, please attach a copy of the request you sent to the state.
-(Note: You must provide EPA with the date you requested your state to make the petroleum site determination.
+Non-tribal applicants must provide the information required for a petroleum site eligibility determination (listed below) to your state so that the state can make the necessary determination on petroleum site eligibility.
+You must provide EPA with a copy of the state determination letter as an attachment to your Narrative.
+If the state does not make the determination before the application due date or is unable to make the determination, please attach a copy of the request you sent to the state.
+(Note: You must provide EPA with the date you submitted your request to the state to make the petroleum site determination.
 EPA will make the petroleum site eligibility determination if a state is unable to do so following a request from an applicant.)
 Also, in your letter to the state, please request that the state provide information regarding whether it applied EPA's guidelines in making the petroleum determination, or if not, what standard it applied.